caglajf/Udacity_DeepReinforcementLearning_ContinuousControl/Report.md

 In this project, I preferred to use distributed training which contains 20 identical agents, each with its own copy of the environment.The advantage of my approach is use multiple (non-interacting, parallel) copies of the same agent to distribute the task of gathering experience.

 <h2>Learning Algorithm</h2>
 In this project, I implemented an off-policy method called Deep Deterministic Policy Gradient (DDPG).
 This method is an actor-critic, model-free algorithm based on the deterministic policy gradient that can operate over continuous action spaces.
-[REF]   Our contribution here is to provide modifications to DPG, inspired by the success of DQN, which allow it to use neural network function approximators to learn in large state and action spaces online.
+[REF]   This method was developed to provide modifications to deterministic policy gradient (DPG), inspired by the success of Deep Q-Network (DQN), which allow it to use neural network function approximators to learn in large state and action spaces online.

+The pseudocode of DDPG algorith can be found below.